 The film has been a significant draw to the area – about 50,000 people visited Carnforth Station Heritage Centre, north of Lancaster, last year, according to its manager, John Adams.

 The heritage centre at the station features an exhibition about Brief Encounter.
-It opened in 2003 after a sensitive restoration of parts of the station, which had become derelict before benefitting from the funding from The Railway Heritage Trust, according to Andy Savage, its executive director.
+It opened in 2003 after a sensitive restoration of parts of the station, which had become derelict before benefitting from the funding from The Railway Heritage Trust, according to Andy Savage, its former executive director.

 The trust aims to bring listed railway buildings back into practical use across Britain.
 Its projects have ranged from memorials to railway workers who served in WWI and WWII to entire restorations of historic stations.